codeskills-dev/30-days-of-html/README.md

 ## Contributing

-If you would like to contribute to this repository, please feel free to submit a pull request.
+If you would like to contribute to this repository, checkout the [contributing guidelines](https://github.com/codeskills-dev/30-days-of-html/blob/main/Contributing.md) and please feel free to submit a pull request.
 We welcome any and all contributions that can help make this repository better!

 ## Author